How to Get the Adcom Excited About Your MBA Career Goals Essay Plus an Example

 Rest assured that targeting a finance career (or consulting, etc.) is ok!
 Remember that large portions of the graduates from top MBA programs go these ‘typical’ routes (see statistics at the far right of this table) and a notable amount of them remain there for the long haul.
 Clearly the adcom is amenable to these goals.

 I do, however, encourage my clients to make these types of goals ‘their own’.
-Each of these careers has numerous areas of specialization, whether that be an industry focus, investing philosophy, etc. By identifying one about which you are passionate, rooted in past work or personal experience, makes the goal more unique and interesting.
+Each of these careers has numerous areas of specialization, whether that be an industry focus, investing philosophy, etc. Root your goals in your past work or personal experience.
+This approach makes your application unique.
+Identify a specific niche you are passionate about to capture the adcom’s interest.

 If not an industry specialty, perhaps you are passionate about a certain leadership philosophy (like Ray Dalio, a Harvard Business School graduate, and his ‘idea meritocracy’) or a cause that could be tied in with your future career ambitions.
 The key, if you are targeting one of the more common post-MBA careers (and even if you aren’t, quite frankly), is to put your personal spin on the goal and tie it in with the values and passions that make you who you are.